Jose-MPM/Notes/Courses/English V/English Topics.md

 * Topics:
     - Superlative:
         + Adjectives are words that help us to describe.
-        + We use Superatives + Adjectives to compare a person or a thing with all of the group they are in.
+        + We use Superlatives + Adjectives to compare a person or a thing with all of the group they are in.
     - Rules:
         1. We use _the_ + a superlative adjective, we use "the" before the superlative adjective 'cause we are referring to one specific person or thing.
             + This house is the most expensive.
             + This is the best price.
         2. With short adjectives: We make the superlative form of adjectives of one syllable by adding –est: